ilyashusain/jenkins-dynamic-agents-k8s/README.md

 apiVersion: v1
 kind: ServiceAccount
 metadata:
-  name: jenkins
+  name: admin-account
 ```

-This is our service account.
+This is our service account, create it by executing `kubectl apply -f admin.yaml`.
 However, at the moment, it has no official role attached to it.
 Run `kubectl get clusterroles` to view the available default roles:

 ```
 NAME                                                                   AGE